 - Rivers and islands along the St. Lawrence estuary

 In addition to habitat protection, management and restoration, NCC is also working with municipalities to share information about important biodiversity areas.
 Species at risk that are protected on NCC properties in this region include spiny softshell turtle, green dragon and channel darter.

 Did you know?

-- The St. Lawrence is one of the world’s largest rivers, draining 20 per cent of the world’s fresh water.
+- The St. Lawrence is one of the world’s largest rivers, draining 20 per cent of the world’s surface or available fresh water.

 - The St. Lawrence River estuary is the largest estuary in the world and is a key area for marine mammals, including the beluga whale.

 - The river and wetlands support important migratory species (birds and fishes), including the American eel.

-- More than 50 per cent of rare listed species in Quebec occur in this region.
+- More than 50 per cent of Quebec’s vulnerable or threatened species occur in this region.